Break-Through-Tech/KPMG-1K-ai-research-intelligence-agent-for-business-insight-translation/Challenge-Project-Overview.md

-> If you're unfamiliar with how to edit a page like this in GitHub, check out [this tutorial](https://ubc-lib-geo.github.io/gis-workshop-waml-template/content/handson/edit-readme.html) for a quick overview (start with step 2 and only edit this page), and [this guide](https://ubc-lib-geo.github.io/gis-workshop-waml-template/content/markdown.html) on how to use Markdown to compose text.
->
->
 > ❌ Remember that this is a public repo.
 Do NOT include: Proprietary data, PII, API keys, credentials, or anything confidential.

 ---